zcrayman/tut-data/5/README.md

   }
 }
 ```

-Next, create a new test only Spring Configuration.
+Next, create a new test-only Spring Configuration.
 This will stand in the place of the any Core domain Spring configuration.

+`src/test/java/com/yummynoodlebar/persistence/integration/fakecore/FakeCoreConfiguration.java`
 ```java
 package com.yummynoodlebar.persistence.integration.fakecore;